noirgif/blog/source/_drafts/ddlc.md

 The girls react differently to the poems.
 That is, if you write a poem that attract Sayori most, for Natsuki it will be just plain.
 And if you write a "Yuri" poem on the second day, after Natsuki and Yuri had a quarrel about writing style, Natsuki may even feel sorry for that she has insulted the style of both Yuri and the MC, and runs away.
 Of course, as a part of the sharing, you will read the poems written by the four girls, and they are mostly identical to their word preference.

 The real nature of the game is hidden in this phase, but clues are revealed little by little.
-Monika's Writing Tips on the second day is a fourth-wall breaking one: save on important moments.On the third day, Sayori becomes a bit off, and she's written a really creepy poem:
+Monika's Writing Tips on the second day is a fourth-wall breaking one: save on important moments.
+On the third day, Sayori becomes a bit off, and she's written a poem, which is really creepy according to the MC:
 {% quote %}
+They were supposed to be for my friends, my friends who aren't smiling.
+They're all shouting, pleading.
+Something.
 But all I hear is echo, echo, echo, echo, echo
 Inside my head
+{% endquote %}

+The poem managed to take a toll on my sanity.
+And Yuri's poem today seems a mite uncanny as well.
+It tells a story of 'I' and a raccoon.
+'I' feed the raccoon with bread crumbs every day, and as a result the raccoon grows excitement when 'I' show the very knife used for cutting.
+In the end of the poem:
+{% quote %}
+A rush of blood.
+Classic Pavlovian conditioning.
+I slice the bread.
+And I feed myself again.
 {% endquote %}